The Helm Plugins Guide

 plugin.yaml.
 Here is a plugin

 name is the name of the plugin.
-When Helm executes it plugin, this is the
+When Helm executes this plugin, this is

 helm NAME will invoke this plugin).

 name should match the directory name.
 In our example above, that means the

 name: last should be contained in a directory named